 If so, this makes you an ideal candidate for experiencing the Fashion and Textile Museum – a beautifully stylish exploration of the world of modern clothing, founded in 2003 by pink-haired doyenne of British fashion, Dame Zandra Rhodes.

-Located in Bermondsey in a distinctive orange-walled building with spacious, flexible interiors, designed by acclaimed Mexican architect Ricardo Legorreta, the Fashion and Textile Museum is a destination with flair (and frequently, with flares).
+Located on Bermondsey Street in a distinctive orange-walled building with spacious, flexible interiors, designed by acclaimed Mexican architect Ricardo Legorreta, the Fashion and Textile Museum is a destination with flair (and frequently, flares).

 The museum is, unsurprisingly, a visual feast.
 Bringing together pieces by iconic labels like Vivienne Westwood, Balenciaga, and Dior – many of them personally donated by the designers themselves – alongside cherished loans from the public, the museum’s expertly-curated exhibitions and talks are a reminder that clothing has always been political, too; recent events have explored Mary Queen of Scots’ use of textiles as a tool for resistance (even whilst she was locked up), and author L. J. Adlington’s powerful book The Dressmakers of Auschwitz – recounting the women who survived the concentration camps thanks to their sewing skills.

-But the key to the museum’s brilliance is its interactivity.
+Beyond The Fashion and Textile Museum’s inspirational exhibitions, the key to its brilliance is its interactivity.
 There are a host of workshops on offer that bring the world of fashion to life; their packed schedule offers you the chance to learn everything from silk painting to brooch stitching to embroidery, to full-on couture dressmaking – pick something not-too-stressful and it’s absolutely ideal first-date material (material being the operative word).

 NOTE: The Fashion and Textile Museum is open Tuesday – Saturday.
 It’s recommended to buy tickets to their visiting exhibitions in advance – you can do that HERE.